iacobucci/pwdshort/README.md

 - g++, or any compiler really

 ## Compilation
-- run `make`, this will generate a `pwdshort` executable in `~/.local/bin` which you can reference in your shell of choi
+- run `make`, this will generate a `pwdshort` executable in `~/.local/bin` which you can reference in your shell of choice

 ## Usage
 You can reference the executable in your shell rc file like so: